scribe-org/Scribe-Data/.github/docs/CONTRIBUTING_NO_BACK_LINKS.rst

       <p>

-   Alternatively to using HTTPS as in the instructions below, consider SSH to interact with GitHub from the terminal.
+   Alternatively, to use HTTPS as in the instructions below, consider SSH to interact with GitHub from the terminal.
 SSH allows you to connect without a user-pass authentication flow.